UT High School

 Full-Time Virtual School for Texas Residents

-Eligible Texas residents may enroll in the full-time, online high school Diploma Program with free tuition provided by funding through the state of Texas for the 2022-23 school year.
+Eligible Texas residents may enroll in the full-time, online virtual high school Diploma Program with free tuition provided by funding through the state of Texas.

 Spring Semester courses begin January 11, 2024.
 The UTHS Diploma Program offers a full catalog of online courses in more than 75 subject areas to meet Texas public high school graduation requirements.
 Core courses are NCAA approved and Advanced Placement® (AP®) courses are audited and approved by The College Board.
 The UT High School operates as a special purpose school district, approved by the Texas Education Agency.
 Students enrolled in the full-time UTHS Texas Diploma Program complete courses from home utilizing a fully online, asynchronous instructional program aligned to a fall, spring, and optional summer session calendar.
 Students complete state required courses and take state-required end-of-course exams to meet all Texas public school graduation requirements to earn a Texas high school diploma.

 Students and parents can join us for one of our live webinars to learn more about the program.
 There will be opportunities to ask questions online during the live webinar.

 Fall and Spring Webinars

 We encourage students and parents to join us or view the recordings for the fall and spring webinars for helpful tips for success and an opportunity to ask any questions.